msoos/cav2025/README.md

 without messing with the code that was submitted when the paper was submitted.

 There is only one Ganak binary.
 The different configurations are simply different command line arguments, turning off various features.
-ScalMC is simply Ganak with everything turned on, noted as "out-ganak-also-extend-d-set"
+Ganak2 is simply Ganak with everything turned on, noted as "out-ganak-also-extend-d-set"

-**Hence, "out-ganak-also-extend-d-set" is all features turned on, noted as "ScalMC" in the paper.** We are in fact the original Ganak authors.
+**Hence, "out-ganak-also-extend-d-set" is all features turned on, noted as "Ganak2" in the paper.** We are in fact the original Ganak authors.
 Baseline is simply all new features turned off.

 ## Extraneous software needed